traja-team/traja/README.md

 # traja
 Trajectory Analysis in Python

+traja is composed of a subclass for pandas DataFrame, along with an accessor for additional operations.

 ## Installation and setup

-Install traja onto your system with `pip install traja` # TODO: Add as PyPI package
+Install traja onto your system with `pip install traja`

 Import traja into your Python script or via the Python command-line with `import traja`.